GPA Grading Scale Explained:

 Is a 3.0 GPA good?

-A 3.0 GPA usually represents a B average and can meet the requirements of many colleges and programs.
+Yes.
+A 3.0 GPA is generally considered good and may meet the requirements for many programs.

 Do all schools use the same GPA scale?